the-teachingRSE-project/competencies/survey.md

 The project implements a twofold approach that combines tools and infrastructure with education in the form of workshops and training.

-### FAIRness of RSE-related materials
+### FAIRness of RSE-related (open) educational resources(OER)

-FIXME: Should we call it (open) educational resources, as that seems to be the technical term?

-Due to the ever-evolving nature of skills and infrastructure in the RSE field, training material is often version-controlled, so that trainers can update it between iterations.
+Due to the ever-evolving nature of skills and infrastructure in the RSE field, training materials are often open educational resources(OER) that are often version-controlled, so that trainers can update them between iterations.
 For example, core lessons from the Carpentries and CodeRefinery are stored on GitHub, and any change is automatically mirrored to their website.
 Likewise, the reference work on RSE by Fogel [@Fogel2005] was released in its